klm-lab/store/README.md

 If the first called interceptor overrides some value, then the next interceptor will intercept that new value.
 Same thing for a key.<br>
-If the first interceptor rejects the action, then all other interceptors will never be called.
+If the first interceptor rejects the action, all other interceptors if they exist will be also called to do their check.
 Let's take this example.
 Our store value is `{data: {content: {value: 10 }}}`